OpenRiak/riak_kv/docs/QueryAPI.md

 It is possible to combine strategies (1) and (2) by using separate indices and overloading each term with all additional information.
 The application would then need a query planning strategy to determine which index to use based on the information provided - i.e. the strategy would need to determine based on the query details which index would likely lead to the fewest number of index entries being scanned, and use that index and sort key combination.
 Designing such a strategy would require up-front knowledge of how the data is distributed.

-When using an `aggregation_expression` it is not possible to also use an `accumulation_option` - so terms cannot be returned to the application for additional filtering.

 ## Example (3) - Reporting index

-As well as returning keys, and term/key tuples, when using individual queries it is also possible to return counts, and counts by term to assist in reporting.
+As well as returning keys, and term/key tuples; when using single queries it is also possible to return counts, and counts by term.
+These alternative accumulators are commonly used to support report-style queries.

-For this example we assume all the people exist in a hierarchy.
+For this example it is assumed all the people in the store exist in a hierarchy.
 Each person is assigned to a GP Provider, and every GP Provider belongs to a Strategic Health Authority (and these are represented by fixed-width codes).
 People have a Date of Birth (from which we can calculate age), but also a series of characteristics which can be expressed in single character flags (e.g. administrative gender code, smoking status, death status, alcohol dependency etc).
 This information is then required to do organisation, and population level reporting.

 For this a single index is used: